 Socially responsible investing (SRI)

 An investment strategy whereby investors utilize screening and exclusion, divestment, positive reinvestment and shareholder activism to achieve positive social or environmental outcomes.
+A typical SRI strategy would exclude “sin stocks,” such as companies producing tobacco, firearms or alcohol from a portfolio of public equities.
 SRI is predominantly used with public market securities and is relatively accessible to non-accredited investors.

 UN Sustainable Development Goals (UN SDGs)